 Performs other related duties as assigned.

-Benton County Department of Corrections currently has THREE openings.
+Benton County Corrections Department currently has THREE opening(s).
 This number can change at any time.
-We highly encourage all individuals to apply and test with Public Safety Testing as soon as possible, so when our agency is ready to schedule oral board interviews, your application, Personal History Statement (PHS), and test scores have already been received and you can be considered to participate.
+We highly encourage all individuals to apply and test with Public Safety Testing as soon as possible, so when our agency is ready to schedule interviews, your application, Personal History Statement (PHS), and test scores have already been received and you can be considered to participate.
+Please note: It is a requirement that we have already received your PHS before you can be scheduled for an interview, so please complete and upload/submit your PHS as soon as possible.

-Thank you for your interest in Benton County Department of Corrections!
-If you have any questions regarding the testing, Personal History Statement (PHS), background, polygraph, or hiring process for this position, please contact Tammy Dufault, Civil Service Chief Examiner, at (509) 737-2777 or email her at email@example.com.
+Thank you for your interest in Benton County Corrections Department!
+If you have any questions regarding the testing, Personal History Statement (PHS), background, polygraph, psychological exam, or hiring process for this position, please contact Tammy Dufault at (509) 737-2777 or email her at email@example.com.

 Medical, dental, vision, life insurance, retirement, education bonus, service pay, specialty pay, uniform allowance and equipment provisions.
 Additional benefits include EAP, AFLAC, time loss and deferred compensation plans.

-Benton County Department of Corrections - Corrections Officer Requirements
+Benton County Corrections Department - Corrections Officer Requirements

 |Category||Requirement||Required at time of...|